webforge-labs/webforge/docs/package.md

 ### Where to put

 * classes: into lib
-* templates: resources/templates or into your application directory
+* templates: resources/tpl or into your application directory
 * fixtures and other: into tests/files/ try to use generic directories not test-centric directories (global test data)
 * configuration of every kind: put into etc! everything! apache, php, js, whatever
 * files related to frontend: put into www if access needs to be public.
 But everything else in lib or application.
 If nothing matches use resources
 * vendor: never put something here, leave it to composer to manage this dir
-* files for continous integration, composer, phpunit etc, put into root if single file.
+* files for continous integration, composer, phpunit, manifests etc, put into root if single file.
 Put into resources/build if more complicated